tarekanwer/A-Storefront-Backend/README.md

 any sensitive information is hashed with bcrypt.

+the database are run on Port 6000 as mentioned in the env variables.

 databases are migrated up using the following script : ```db-migrate up``` on the other hand to migrate databases down we use the following script ```db-migrate down```

 To setup the database the following steps should be followed :